santrancisco/cheat/contents/nix/sed.md

 cat file.txt | tr '\n' ','
 ```

-An example of replacing a whole line after `##CHBASHCOMPLETION##` with REPLACELINEMARKER and then using 2nd sed command to replace REPLACELINEMARKER with content of environment variable which contains slashes "/" (hence we use `|` in sed replace command)
+An example of replacing a whole line after `##CHBASHCOMPLETION##` with REPLACELINEMARKER and then using 2nd sed command to replace REPLACELINEMARKER with content of environment variable which contains slashes "/" (hence we use `|` in sed replace command) (THIS ONLY WORK IN GNU-SED ... inbuilt MACOSX sed will not work)

 ```bash
 sed -i '/##CHBASHCOMPLETION##/!b;n;cREPLACELINEMARKER' $HOME/.bash_completion